 A veteran of four space shuttle missions (all of which launched from Kennedy Space Center, Florida) Colonel Collins has logged over 537 hours in space.
 She first entered space on STS-63 Discovery from February 3 to 11, 1995, on the first flight of the new joint Russian-American Space Program.
-Mission highlights included the rendezvous with the Russian Space Station Mir, operation of Spacelab, the deployment and retrieval of an astronomy satellite, and a space walk.
-On this mission Eileen Collins became the first woman to pilot a Space Shuttle.
+Mission highlights included the rendezvous with the Russian Space Station Mir, the operation of Spacelab, the deployment and retrieval of an astronomy satellite, and a spacewalk.
+On this mission, Eileen Collins became the first woman to pilot a Space Shuttle.

 Her next space flight was as Pilot for STS-84 Atlantis, from May 15 to 25, 1997.
 This was NASA’s sixth Shuttle mission to rendezvous and dock with Mir.
 During the flight, the crew conducted a number of secondary experiments and transferred nearly four tons of supplies and experiment equipment between Atlantis and the Russian space station.